 We hope this tutorial on how to freeze chicken will help you stretch your families budget.
-This post contains referral and affiliate links.
-Thank you for supporting us.
+As an Amazon Associate, I earn from qualifying purchases at no cost to you.

 One of the things I learned from my mom was how to be frugal with the grocery budget.
 Feeding a family of 9 kids was no small task.
 And four of those kids were teenaged boys!
 My mom knew how shop smart and make food stretch.
 She would shop in bulk when prices were low.
 That way when the prices went high, she was still enjoying her low priced foods from our food storage.

 Well I have taken the same approach with our meats.
 Goodness knows that the price of meat is higher than it’s ever been.
 So I learned from my mom to buy in bulk when the price is low and store it up!